yprez/blog.yprez.com/posts/004-git-todo.rst

     models.py:38:    # FIXME: remove this method soon

-Ok, that was fun, back to work...
+Ok, that was fun.
+Back to work...

 **Notes:**